citp/privacy-policy-historical/a/as/ass/assessmentday.co.uk.md

 **6.** We use Google Analytics to analyse how users visit pages of our Website.
 This analytical tool uses cookies to collect standard internet log information (e.g. your IP address) in order to generate reports of website use.
 AssessmentDay will not use cookies to collect any personally identifiable information about users, nor will we allow any third party to do so.
 For Google’s privacy policy please refer to [Google Privacy](http://www.google.com/intl/en_uk/privacy.html).

+**7.** We do NOT store credit card details nor do we share customer details with any 3rd parties.

 #### **What we do with your information**

 Any personal information we collect from this website will be used in accordance with the Data Protection Act 1998 and other applicable laws.
 The details we collect will be used:

 **1.** To process your order, to provide after sales service.

+**2.** To improve the usability of our website, through the us of annonymous browsing behaviour.

-**2.** In certain cases we may use your email address to send you information on our other products and services.
+**3.** In certain cases we may use your email address to send you information on our other products and services.

-**3.** Occasionally by third parties for marketing services related to the services provided our Website.
+**4.** Occasionally by third parties for marketing services related to the services provided our Website.
 If you do not wish your email or name to be used for direct marketing by third parties, write to us at the address below or email us at os@assessmentday.co.uk.

 #### **How we use cookies**